Petition To The Pittsford Village Board

 In March of 2021, the Village Board approved the first annual planting of 130 native trees, 90 native shrubs and overseeding of the meadow area with native plants.
 The Board also authorized the removal of gravel piles and invasive ailanthus trees.
 Because all the work was forestry as defined by the New York State Department of Conservation, no State Environmental Quality Review was required.

-WE, THE CITIZENS OF PITTSFORD, request/expect/insist/demand (circle one) the Village of Pittsford to renew collaborative work with the Town of Pittsford to ensure the preservation of jointly owned wetland parcels, both unique natural resource areas.
+WE, MEMBERS AND FRIENDS OF A FROG HOUSE, request/expect/insist/demand (circle one) the Village of Pittsford to renew collaborative work with the Town of Pittsford to ensure the preservation of jointly owned wetland parcels, both unique natural resource areas.

-WE, THE CITIZENS OF PITTSFORD, request/expect/insist/demand (circle one) that plans for any development or changes in the Village Arboretum comply with the original vision as approved by the Village Board in 2021.
+WE, MEMBERS AND FRIENDS OF A FROG HOUSE request/expect/insist/demand (circle one) that plans for any development or changes in the Village Arboretum comply with the original vision as approved by the Village Board in 2021.

-- the management and removal of the Japanese knotweed, phragmites, garlic mustard and other invasive plants using best practices will be continued.
+- phragmites, garlic mustard and other invasive plants